Substantive Change Policy

 For a substantive change requiring approval by the full SACSCOC Board of Trustees (which meets biannually), to be implemented after the date of the Board meeting, the submission deadlines are

-• March 15 for review at the Board’s biannual meeting in June of the same calendar year, and
+- March 15 for review at the Board’s biannual meeting in June of the same calendar year, and

-• September 1 for review at the Board’s biannual meeting in December of the same calendar year.
+- September 1 for review at the Board’s biannual meeting in December of the same calendar year.

-For a substantive change requiring approval by SACSCOC’s Executive Council of the Board of Trustees or for a substantive change requiring notification only, the submission deadlines are
+For a substantive change requiring approval by SACSCOC’s Executive Council of the Board of Trustees or by senior staff, the submission deadlines are

-• January 1 for changes to be implemented July 1 through December 31 of the same calendar year, and
+- January 1 for changes to be implemented July 1 through December 31 of the same calendar year, and

-• July 1 for changes to be implemented January 1 through June 30 of the subsequent calendar year.
+- July 1 for changes to be implemented January 1 through June 30 of the subsequent calendar year.

 While not exhaustive, substantive changes may include:

-• Even though WFU has been approved to offer distance education programs, additional programs in which 50% or more is earned through distance education are subject to:
+- Even though WFU has been approved to offer distance education programs, additional programs in which 50% or more is earned through distance education are subject to:

-• new program approval if it is a significant departure from the institution’s existing programs, OR
+- new program approval if it is a significant departure from the institution’s existing programs, OR

-• notification as an additional method of delivery for an existing program.
+- notification as an additional method of delivery for an existing program.

-• Offering courses or programs at a higher or lower degree level than currently authorized.
+- Offering programs at a higher or lower degree level than currently authorized.

-• A determination of the percentage of new content is made by the institution, not SACSCOC.
+- A determination of the percentage of new content is made by the institution, not SACSCOC.

-• Entering into a cooperative academic arrangement.
+- Entering into a cooperative academic arrangement with Non-Title IV entities.

-• Adding a new off-campus instructional site/additional location including a branch campus or changing the site name or address.
+- Adding a new off-campus instructional site/additional location, including a branch campus, or changing the site name or address.

 Please see the Substantive Change Types Quick Reference table developed by SACSCOC to help in determining which changes require notification, approval, visitation, etc.